Free Google Keyword Research Tool

 Where does the keyword data come from?

 The keyword ideas come from Google's autocomplete suggestions, the same predictions you see when you start typing in the search bar.
-These reflect genuine, current search demand.
-On the paid tier, each keyword is enriched with estimated monthly search volume and a competition score so you can prioritize the terms worth targeting.
+Because they reflect genuine, current demand, they are a reliable read on what people want before you build for them.
+On the paid tier, each keyword is enriched with estimated monthly search volume and a competition score so you can tell a real niche from a dead end.